ParallelMaths/parallel/pages/7-12-maths-jokes.md

 fooled by an optical illusion caused by the geometry of the road.
 :::

+***

+Check your email or return to the website on Friday at 4pm for the next Parallelogram.

+In the meantime, you can go through the answer sheet after 7pm on Sunday, but first remember to hit the SUBMIT button below, and then maybe take a look at the “Additional Stuff” section.

+Cheerio,
+Simon.

 ::: submit

-## Find out more
+---

+## Additional Stuff

 You can read more about mathematician Maryam Mirzakhani in [this interview published in the Guardian](https://www.theguardian.com/science/2014/aug/13/interview-maryam-mirzakhani-fields-medal-winner-mathematician): 'The more I spent time on maths, the more excited I got'.

 [This article from the Telegraph newspaper](http://www.telegraph.co.uk/news/science/11029161/The-Fields-Medal-is-the-greatest-prize-in-maths.html) provides some history about the Fields Medal, the biggest prize in mathematics.

 [This website](https://betterexplained.com/articles/techniques-for-adding-the-numbers-1-to-100/) goes into more detail about ways of adding the numbers from 1 to 100, and is worth looking at.

 ## Credits